corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/notary/machine-migration.md

 follow the steps outlined below.

 {{< note >}}
-This applies to to the Corda notary worker and not the underlying database.
+This applies to the Corda notary worker and not the underlying database.
 Please refer to the data migration documentation of the database, in case a database service is located on the same machine as the notary worker.